3 Tips to Avoid a Narcissist

 With these 3 tips, you’ll hopefully be able to avoid getting involved with a Narcissist.
 Even if they charm their way into your life or a friend’s life (feel free to forward this to a friend), you’ll be able to get out of the interactions a lot quicker if you pay attention to your body’s clues, hold yourself in high regard and ask yourself a few direct questions.

 Needing help?
 I invite you to schedule your Free Clarity Call today.
 As a Somatic Healer and Clarity Coach, I help empower women to trust themselves through the wisdom of their body and intuition.
 Goal setting, relationship health, marriage tune-up, career decisions, Mindbody pain relief, trauma processing is all accomplished through an integrated somatic process in person or over the phone.Through learning to trust the wisdom of their bodies, emotions, and souls, women discover a clear, healthy path to empowerment, vitality and joy.
-Looking forward to connecting 🙂 Download your free eguide: ‘Escape From the Borderline/Narcissist’s Web’ here.
+Looking forward to connecting 🙂 Download your free e-guide “3 Secrets to Solving Burnout and Getting Energized the Mindbody Wellness Way” (also gives access to your free download of “Escape from the Borderline/Narcissist’s Web”).